guumaster/random-collections/KRE-notes.md.md

 This two concepts alone provides great flexibility.
 You can decide to have one engine per client.
 Or for a smaller company just a single engine with a runtime per client.
 Up to you.

 **Version**
 A version is all the software components and models on a given point in time.
-This is an important idea for us, if you make any change at any level, model or code, you have a new version that would be deployed.
+This is an important idea for us, if you make changes at any level, model or code, you have a new version that would be deployed.
 Hence, that you can have multiple versions of your solution deployed within the same runtime.

 **KRT**
 ¿And how you create and deploy your version?
 You create a KRT file.
 This is a package that contains the code, the model and a definition file of your solution.
 This is the file that you can upload and would be managed by the engine.